COVID-19 Updates: uc.edu/publichealth

-University of Cincinnati Undergraduate Academic Advising Association (UCUAADA) Bylaws
+University of Cincinnati Academic Advising Association (UCAADA) Bylaws

 Article I. Names and Acronym

-The name of this association shall be the University of Cincinnati Undergraduate Academic Advising Association.
-The official acronym shall be UCUAADA.
+The name of this association shall be the University of Cincinnati Academic Advising Association.
+The official acronym shall be UCAADA.

 Article II.
 Definition of Academic Advising (taken from NACADA Concept of Academic Advising)